tunzor/pychooseu/README.md

 4. Choose how many questions you want to display (hit `enter` to display all)
 5. Enter `a-d` to answer or `q` to quit
 6. (Optional) View results output file in `output` directory

+### Docker Usage
+1. Do a docker build with the Dockerfile
+`docker build -t pychooseu .`
+2. Run the container interactively
+`docker run -i --name pychooseu pychooseu`
+3. (Optional) To save the results, view the container logs and pipe output to a file
+`docker logs pychooseu > results.txt`